lupyuen/lupyuen.github.io/src/tinyemu.md

 _Isn't there a VirtIO Console Driver in NuttX?_

 Yeah NuttX has a [__VirtIO Serial Driver__](https://github.com/apache/nuttx/blob/master/drivers/virtio/virtio-serial.c).
-But let's do it ourselves anyway and discover the inner workings of VirtIO and OpenAMP!
+But we'll do it ourselves anyway and discover the inner workings of VirtIO and OpenAMP!

 ## Initialise the VirtIO Console